DOWNLOADER-S/bbb-downloader/README.md

 It is by starting from this principle and by failing with the other proposed methods, that I decided to build a shell script in order to:
 - download the video AND the sound (*July 2020: not yet the comments of the conference, it's in progress, but is it really important?*)
 - merge the two files
-- allow the final file to be downloaded from any device (by FTP and deposit on a free server) - (*July 2020: only on the UNIX script at the moment*)
+- allow the final file to be downloaded from any device (by FTP and deposit on a free server)

 > **In the end, in about 5 min for ~200Mb, you get your file ready to view and store wherever you want!**